Employees with a great work ethic are worth their weight in gold.

 Whoever said “90% of success is showing up,” had a point.
 Employee tardiness takes a toll on productivity; it costs the U.S. economy billions annually, according to SHRM.
 But consistent lateness also signals a lack of commitment, which can be a killer for workplace morale.
 Even among the chronically late, though, tardiness doesn’t always mean laziness—some people just perceive time differently, according to research from San Diego State University.
 (To make life easier for everyone, it’s good HR practice to set out a timekeeping policy outlining your expectations of employees, while enabling punctuality with thoughtful scheduling and regular shift reminders.)

-We all know the modern workplace is not an easy place to stay focused.
+It's never been harder to find your focus than this year.
 Given that it can take over 20 minutes to regain your full attention after responding to just one email, according to a UC Irvine study, a focused mindset is an essential part of a good work ethic.
 Hiring (and rewarding) highly focused employees isn’t enough though—managers must also put in place structures that facilitate focused work.
 This could mean refraining from unnecessary communication while an employee is completing a task or offering easily-distracted staff the opportunity to work from home.

 Focus for one day and you’re on the right track.
 Keep that focus up over the course of weeks or months and you’re really onto something.
 The people who can perform day in and day out, who have a habit of success, are your real super stars.
 The problem is, self-discipline and resilience in the face of obstacles only goes so far.
 The magic ingredient is engagement.
 When employees are engaged by their work—and that usually means when they feel a sense of ownership and control over what they do—there’s no stopping them.